microsoft/Application-Insights-Workbooks/Documentation/Visualizations/CompositeBar.md

 ### Label

-Composite bar labels are displayed at the top of the composite bar.
+Composite bar label is displayed at the top of the composite bar.
 You can use a mix of static text, columns, and parameters.
 If Label is empty, the value of the current columns is displayed as label ex. in above example the value of total columns is displayed if label field is blank.

 Refer column as ["columnName"]